 Peasant Magic a.k.a.
 Pauper requires that your deck either contain only commons, or up to 8 uncommons.
 Rares are right out.

 Yu-Gi-Oh!: in the recent "world championship" games, some of the Duel Point bonuses are awarded for unconventional deck compositions.
 These variants include: no traps, no spells, only 1 copy per card, only 1 type or attribute of monsters, monsters of each possible level, only level 1 monsters, and no monsters at all.

 Some users will use a keyboard with no labels, or a pre-labeled keyboard with the labels rubbed out.
 This can be helpful for those who are learning to touch-type.
 A popular mechanical keyboard designed to facilitate this is the Das Keyboard Model S Ultimate.

-Super Size Me is one giant self-imposed challenge where a guy goes for an all-McDonald's diet for about a month.
-He even has his own rules and everything, such as walking 5,000 steps a day, supersizing his food when asked note Which after the movie was released was discontinued, trying out every single item on the McDonald's menu, and finishing everything on the plate.
+Super Size Me is one giant self-imposed challenge where a guy goes for an all-McDonald's diet for thirty days.
+He even has his own rules and everything, such as walking no more than 5,000 steps a day, supersizing his food only when asked note Which after the movie was released was discontinued, trying out every single item on the McDonald's menu at least once, and finishing everything on the plate.